- About Us

 60th Annual Goddard Memorial Dinner Awardees

-The following awards will be presented at the 60th Annual Goddard Memorial Dinner, March 10, 2017.
+The following awards were presented at the 60th Annual Goddard Memorial Dinner, March 10, 2017.

 New Shepard Team will receive the Club’s preeminent award, the Dr. Robert H. Goddard Memorial Trophy.
 On November 23, 2015, led by Jeff Bezos, Blue Origin’s fully reusable New Shepard human spaceflight vehicle made history by becoming the first rocket to ascend above the Karman line and successfully return to Earth for a vertical landing.
 This ground-breaking mission reached an altitude of 100.5 km (329,839 ft.) and achieved a maximum speed of Mach 3.72, before the rocket booster performed a gentle landing at its launch site, touching down at a speed of a mere 4.4 mph.
 The same booster made four subsequent flights in 2016 on January 22, April 2, June 19 and October 5, demonstrating reuse.
 These five New Shepard flights all took place from Blue Origin’s private launch site in West Texas.